MrAraujo99/MrAraujo99/README.md

 - 👋 Hi, I’m Miguel Araújo, a junior data scientist from Portugal.
-- 👀 I’m interested in solidifying my knowledge in Data Science.
+- 👀 I’m interested in solidifying and expanding my knowledge in Data Science-
 - 🌱 Just finished my Data Scientist intensive bootcamp and im looking for a job.
 - 💞️ I’m looking to collaborate on projects of any scale to solidify my knowledge.
 - 📫 How to reach me ... miiguel.araujo99@gmail.com